vladfaust/migrate.cr/README.md

 ### Migration in the code

-All migrations are executed as **transactions**.
-That means that if a migration is invalid, all statements in this session will be cancelled.
+All migrations are applied in a single **transaction**.
+That means that if a migration is invalid, all statements in this transaction will be rolled back.

 ```crystal
 require "pg"